-Zebra snakes can be easily identified by the black crossbars which encircles the body.
-These are nocturnal snakes which actively hunt for for prey (rodents, birds, lizards, snakes).
-When provoked they will spread a dark hood and spit their venom.
-Zebra snakes have a potent cytotoxic (cell tissue destroying) venom which causes intense pain, swelling and necrosis.
+Western Barred Spitting Cobra (Zebra Cobra) can be easily identified by the black crossbars which encircle the body.
+It is a nocturnal snake which actively hunts for for prey (rodents, birds, lizards, snakes).
+When provoked it will spread a dark hood and spit venom.
+It has a potent cytotoxic (cell tissue destroying) venom which causes intense pain, swelling and necrosis.

-First aid: In the case of venom in they eyes, they eyes must be washed out immediately with a gentle running stream of water.
+First aid: In the case of venom in the eyes, the eyes must be washed out immediately with a gentle running stream of water.
 Victim should be taken to hospital for further assessment of the eye.
-In the case of snake bite the limb should be elevated and the victim should be transported to hospital ASAP.
+In the case of snake bite the limb should be elevated and the victim should be transported to hospital as soon as possible.

-Remember these are shy snakes that would resort to biting when they feel threatened.
+Remember these are shy snakes that would only resort to biting when they feel threatened.